TODAY’S UPDATE: April 13, 2021

 My work permit and my visa will expire by the end of the month.
 Due to the current COVID-19 situation, I am not able to return to my country.
 What are my options?

-Since your visa and your work permit will expire, your only option for an extension of your stay in Thailand is to file for the 7-day extension.
+Since your visa and your work permit will expire, your only option for an extension of your stay in Thailand is to file for the 60-day COVID extension.
 You may apply for this extension on the last day of your permit to stay.
-If 7 days is not enough, please contact your embassy in Thailand to provide you the letter requesting a 30-day extension.

 I am flying from the USA to Thailand via Hong Kong.
 Do I still need to present a health certificate and travel insurance?